 New and expanded consumer protections, additional financial help, and more flexible enrollment are here.

 Buying health insurance for 2022?
-It’s a good idea to get up to speed on the new rules, regulations, and ways to afford coverage in the upcoming year.
-Find out what pandemic relief will continue — and what will expire.
-Plus, there’s a lot of good news!
+It’s a good idea to get up to speed on the new rules, regulations, and ways to get coverage.
 Many Californians will receive additional financial help to pay for monthly premiums and make health insurance coverage more affordable than ever for you and your family.
 For low-income Californians, expanded special enrollment means the opportunity to enroll in health insurance will last all year long.
 Learn more about what else has changed and what may impact your health insurance and medical care in 2022.

 Expanded Health Insurance Subsidies Continue